skissler/MiceAndMobility/notes/README.md

 The first step, I think, is to make sure that this re-captures the form of $A(\tau)$ that we expect.
 Then, we can ask: are there other underlying dynamics that would be conisistent with this?

+# 14 Sep 2022

+I like the idea of simulating infections in a circle.
+I also think that one way to run these simulations and to get back something like $A(\tau)$ would be to just run the simulation in a population where just one person is infected, and stop the simulation after the person has recovered (or at some max time, if we let the person be infectious forever; but I can't imagine we'll be doing that).

+If we do that, then we should get a distribution for the number of infections and the times of those infections - which should give us $A(\tau)$ directly.

+It would be good to have this running so that we can have a simulation framework for testing whatever theory we come up with.
+Seems like this is what Casey did with the testing framework that she and Dan are working on.